Social and Psychological Influences on Appetite and Eating Behaviors

 Contributions of socioeconomic mobility to dietary patterns and metabolic health

-Although lower childhood and adulthood socioeconomic status (SES) has been linked to poorer diet quality, obesity, and metabolic syndrome, it remains unclear whether the trajectory of socioeconomic status one experiences from childhood into adulthood (socioeconomic mobility) contributes to these outcomes.
-Socioeconomic mobility may impact adult health through changes in the financial resources available to engage in healthier lifestyles and through psychological strain related to changing status.
-One understudied pathway potentially linking socioeconomic mobility with health is through changes in an individual’s perceptions of their SES compared with others (subjective SES).
-Using data from the National Longitudinal Study of Adolescent to Adult Health (Add Health), our analysis investigated whether subjective SES contributes to associations of socioeconomic mobility with metabolic health (body mass index, metabolic syndrome) and unhealthy diets (high fast-food and sugar-sweetened beverage consumption).
-We found that participants who experienced substantial upward mobility between adolescence and mid-adulthood had a lower risk of high sugar-sweetened beverage consumption than did those who had consistently low SES from adolescence to adulthood.
-Additionally, higher subjective SES mediated associations between upward (but not downward) mobility and lower risks of metabolic syndrome, high fast-food consumption, and high sugar-sweetened beverage consumption [Reference 1].
+Using data from the National Longitudinal Study of Adolescent to Adult Health (Add Health), we investigated whether subjective SES contributes to associations of socioeconomic mobility with metabolic health (BMI, metabolic syndrome) and unhealthy diets (high fast-food and sugar-sweetened beverage consumption).
+We found that participants who experienced substantial upward mobility between adolescence and mid-adulthood had lower risk of high sugar-sweetened beverage consumption compared with those who had consistently low SES from adolescence to adulthood.
+Additionally, higher subjective SES mediated associations between upward (but not downward) mobility and lower risks of metabolic syndrome, of high fast food consumption, and of high sugar-sweetened beverage consumption [Reference 4].
 Overall, upward mobility was associated with higher subjective SES and lower risks of poor metabolic and dietary outcomes.
-Our findings suggest that, while upward mobility may provide more financial and material resources to support better diets and metabolic health, psychological experiences linked to upward mobility also play a unique role in this process and could be a target of future interventions to reduce disparities in metabolic health.
+Our findings suggest that while upward mobility may provide more financial and material resources to support better diets and metabolic health, psychological experiences linked to upward mobility also play a unique role in this process and could be a target of future interventions to reduce disparities in metabolic health.

 Additional Funding